Eschatologue/CM_wiki/docs/spells/1st-level.md

 A creature of your choice that you can see within range regains Hit Points equal to 1d4 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d4 for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the healing increases by 1d4 for each slot level above 1st.

 ### Hellish Rebuke
 *1st-level evocation*